 - You can lose the right to avoid having pre-existing condition exclusions apply to you, in limited circumstances, under a future group health plan if you have more than a 63-day gap in health coverage.
-Electing continuation coverage may help you avoid such a gap; and - You have the right to request special enrollment in another group health plan for which you are otherwise eligible (such as a spouse's plan) within 30 days after your group health coverage from the Trust ends because of your qualifying event.
-You will also have the same special 30-day enrollment right at the end of the maximum continuation coverage period available to you.
+Electing continuation coverage may help you avoid such a gap; - You have the right to request special enrollment in another group health plan for which you are otherwise eligible (such as a spouse's plan) within 30 days after your group health coverage from the Trust ends because of your qualifying event.
+You will also have the same special 30-day enrollment right at the end of the maximum continuation coverage period available to you; and - You may also forfeit your rights to retiree coverage if you incur a break in active coverage during the five years immediately preceding retirement.